bg

 Under the Hood: The Technology Fueling the Vision

-To achieve its vision, EOS was engineered with several innovative features.
-Its core is the Delegated Proof-of-Stake (DPoS) consensus mechanism.
-Unlike Bitcoin's energy-intensive Proof-of-Work, DPoS functions like a digital republic where EOS token holders vote to elect a fixed number of Block Producers (BPs).
-These BPs are responsible for validating transactions and creating new blocks.
-This system enables fast block production times of 0.5 seconds and a high theoretical throughput via parallel processing.
+To achieve its high-throughput vision, EOS incorporates several architectural innovations.
+Its core utilizes the Delegated Proof-of-Stake (DPoS) consensus mechanism.
+Unlike the energy-intensive Proof-of-Work model, DPoS functions as a digital republic where EOS token holders vote to elect 21 active Block Producers (BPs).
+These BPs validate transactions and create new blocks, enabling fast block production times of 0.5 seconds and high theoretical throughput via parallel processing.

-Another key innovation was its resource model, which eliminates direct user transaction fees.
-Instead of paying a gas fee for every action, users stake EOS tokens to reserve network resources, which are categorized as:
+Another key innovation is the network resource model, which eliminates direct transaction fees for users.
+Instead of paying gas fees per action, users stake EOS tokens to reserve network resources, categorized as follows:

 • CPU: The processing power required to execute a transaction.